Skip to content

 How do you find local or corporate sponsorships for youth sports?
 Here are four top ways to acquire sponsorships.

-Local business owners often enjoy giving back to their community by supporting area sports teams.
-Often, the company’s owners or employees are parents of children in the sport, making it a personal interest.
+Many local business owners will want to give back to their community by supporting area sports teams.
+Often, the company’s owners or employees are parents of children in the sport, making it a personal interest (and a great place to begin your sponsorship ask).

 youth hockey game featuring local sponsors

-As Reddit user u/novahouseandhome points out, “I do it because I care about kids’ sports, and I'm married to a teacher and know the schools need the support,” which is yet another valid reason to sponsor.
+As Reddit user and real estate agent u/novahouseandhome points out, “I do it because I care about kids’ sports, and I'm married to a teacher and know the schools need the support,” which is yet another valid reason to sponsor.

 Aside from local businesses, you can also seek sponsorships from national corporations.
-These include:
+Major companies that sponsor youth sports teams include:

-While these are some examples of large corporations that sponsor or donate to youth sports, there are plenty of others.
+While this list highlights a few large corporations that sponsor or donate to youth sports, there are plenty of others.
 Just remember to research their eligibility requirements, as they’re often stricter than local businesses.

 youth baseball player swinging a baseball bat

-1. Enroll your sports team in a RaiseRight fundraising program
+1. Enroll your sports team in a RaiseRight program—it's free!

-2. Add family, friends, and supporters as participants in your RaiseRight program
+2. Add family, friends, and supporters as program participants

 crush your fundraising goals with RaiseRight